OpenTidalFarm/virtual/ovf/README.md

 ## The FEniCS virtual machine image

-The FEniCS virtual machine image is built on a recent Ubuntu release, with the Fluxbox window manager.
-We use Fluxbox to minimise the size of the image.
+The FEniCS virtual machine image is built on a recent Ubuntu release, with the LXDE window manager.
+LXDE provides a good compromise between ease of use and low system requirements.

 The image is built using Packer (<https://packer.io/>).
-Packer downloads the Ubuntu ISO, builds a virtual machine, provisions the machine to the FEniCS libraries and creates an OVF image.
+Packer downloads the Ubuntu ISO, builds a virtual machine, provisions the machine, installs the FEniCS Project and dolfin-adjoint, and creates an OVF image, without any user intervention.

 ## Building a FEniCS virtual machine image